Ishikaaa/genai-roadmap/README.md

 # 🚀 Generative AI

 ## 🟢 Stage 5: Generative AI Core

+### 📌 Transformers
+- Architecture of Transformers
-- Transformers & Attention Mechanism
+- Self-Attention, Multi-Head Attention
+- Encoder vs Decoder vs Encoder-Decoder

-- Large Language Models (LLMs)
+### 📌 Large Language Models (LLMs)
-- Prompt Engineering
+- Definition
-- Embeddings
+- Limitations of LLMs

-- Prompt Engineering (Zero-shot, Few-shot, Chain-of-Thought)
+### 📌 Prompt Engineering
+- Definition
+- Types of Prompting (like - Zero Shot, Few Shot, Chain of Thought, Role Prompting,...)

+### 📌 Embeddings
+- Definition
+- Types of Embeddings(Word Embedding, Sentence Embedding, Token Embedding, ...)

-- Basic LLM Evaluation (Accuracy, BLEU, ROUGE Basics)
+### 📌 Basic LLM Evaluation
+- Accuracy (Classification Use Cases)
+- BLEU Score
+- ROUGE Score
+- Human Evaluation
-- Using OpenAI / LLM APIs
+- LLM as Judge

+### 📌 LLM Hallicunation
+- Definition
+- Why hallucinations happen
+- Types of hallucinations (Factual, Logical, Fabricated Citations)
+- How to reduce hallucinations

 ---

 ## 🔵 Stage 6: Advanced GenAI

-- RAG (Retrieval Augmented Generation)
+### 📌 RAG (Retrieval Augmented Generation)
+- Definition
+- RAG Architecture
+- Re-Ranking

+### 📌 Vector Databases
+- Definition
-- Vector Databases
+- Types of Vector Databases (FAISS, chromaDB, Pinecode)
+    - Definition
+    - Which one to use when
+    - pros and cons
+- Similarity Search (Cosine, Dot Product, Euclidean)

+### 📌 Fine-Tuning LLMs
+- Definition
+- RAG vs Fine-Tuning
+    - Which one to use when
+- Optimized Techniques (LoRA, QLoRA, PEFT)
+- Dataset Preparation

+### 📌 Hyperparameter Tuning
-- Fine-tuning LLMs
+- Definition
-- Hyperparameter Tuning
+- Fine-Tuning vs Hyperparameter Tuning
+- Different Hyperparameters (Learning Rate, Temperature, top-p, top-k, ...)
+    - Definition of every Hyperparameter
+    - What is the range value
+    - How to select the value of that hyperparameter

+### 📌 LangChain
+- Definition
+- What all things it can it do?
-- LangChain
+- RAG Pipeline using LangChain
-- AI Agents & Workflows
-- LLM Evaluation Metrics

 ---